21 Quercetin-Rich Foods That Belong In Your Diet + The Benefits Of This Antioxidant

 What is quercetin?

-Research has also connected quercetin to allergy-relief and some pretty serious immune support.
+Research has also connected quercetin to allergy-relief and some pretty serious immune support3.
 According to Vincent Pedre, M.D., board-certified internist, part of the reason quercetin supports your immune system is because it acts as a prebiotic, feeding the good bugs in your gut.

 "It also augments the effects of vitamin C, synergistically helping to prevent over-activation of mast cells, which secrete histamine when the body is inflamed," Pedre previously told mbg.
 "Not to mention, quercetin acts as a zinc shuttle, getting natural antiviral zinc into cells where it can help mitigate viral replication."